While oral surgery is often necessary and has great benefits, many patients are made nervous by advanced dental treatment.

-IV sedation is the deepest form of sedation that we offer.
-In fact, depending on the amount that you receive, the medications can put you to sleep completely.
-We will typically recommend IV sedation if you are preparing for a complex procedure or you suffer from a condition like arthritis or back pain.
+IV sedation is the deepest form of dental sedation that we offer.
+In fact, depending on the amount of sedative that you receive, the medications can put you to sleep completely.
+We will typically recommend IV sedation if you are preparing for a complex dental procedure, if dentists or dentistry cause you extreme anxiety, or if you suffer from a condition like arthritis or back pain.

 IV sedation is very safe because Dr. Healy can monitor your heart rate and oxygen levels during your treatment.
 He can then adjust the level of medication throughout your surgery to ensure your complete comfort and safety.
 In fact, as part of his training as an oral surgeon, Dr. Healy completed a four-month residency in general anesthesia.
 Because he is certified in sedation dentistry, he also has advanced training in cardiac life support.
 Though complications from IV sedation are rare, Dr. Healy is ready to handle any emergency.

 The Benefits of Sedation Dentistry

 Both of our sedation options will help you enter a relaxed, tranquil state so you can remain calm and collected during your procedure.